AbrarAlzubaidi/Registration-Django/Document.md

 and now you are ready to test and play around the application.

+**important note** if you face any problem in installing the packages you can install it manually:

+`pip install django django-crispy-forms django-environ whitenoise`

 ## Entity/Entities

 CustomUser: a class hold the user data